 The Chocolate Is a Summer Color

-Aeonium Arboreum Succulent Flower
+Aeonium arboreum Succulent Flower

 Below is the potted plant in bloom for the first time.
 It had been in the pot for three years at the time of this photo.
 Most types of aeonium have these cone-shaped yellow spikes, but none are as showy as the purple aeonium.

+After the blooms wither and turn brown, break the spikes off at the first branching underneath.
 These are hardy plants and will tolerate breakage.
 Neglected plantings in landscapes will shed and break, minimizing work for trimming.
 Two or three plants will produce cuttings for friends and extras to throw away.

-Propagating the Aeonium Arboreum
+Propagating the Aeonium arboreum

 - Let the branch dry out at the tip as shown in the picture above.
 A couple of days is all it needs to dry the end and allow new roots to form.
 The drying will prevent the end from getting mushy or moldy—a condition not good for replanting.

-Now the succulent cuttings are ready to put in soil.
+- Now the succulent cuttings are ready to put in the soil.
 Use standard planting mix if it is going into a pot.
 If it is going into the yard, put the branch in the ground three inches deep, cover the hole with the same soil, and pat down so the branch remains standing.

-Give it water once a week in the summer.
+- Give it water once a week in the summer.
 If you live in any Mediterranean climate, once the plant is rooted, it can dry out for several days to one month between watering.

 The Mediterranean climate is a zone that receives about 7 to 9+ inches of rain in the winter with almost no rain in the summer.

-My Aeonium Arboreum Planting Projects
+My Aeonium arboreum Planting Projects